Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Received Power in the RIS-Enabled Channel

 where

 is the phase accrued by propagation over the path that includes the $n^{\mbox{th}}$ element, and the $b_n$'s are complex-valued coefficients representing the controlled responses of the elements.
-The power $P_R$ observed at the receiver is maximized by setting the phase of $b_n$ equal to $-\phi_n$, which corresponds to coherent combining of the signals arriving along the $N$ paths at the receiver.
-However this of course is not the only option.
+The total power $P_R$ observed by the receiver is therefore: